gimhana-w/TravelTreck/README.md

-TavalTreck: Your Ultimate Tourist Travel Planning System 🌍 TavalTreck is a comprehensive web application designed to revolutionize the way travelers plan and experience their journeys.
+TavalTreck: Your Ultimate Tourist Travel Planning System using MERN stak🌍

+TavalTreck is a comprehensive web application designed to revolutionize the way travelers plan and experience their journeys.
 With its robust features, TavalTreck caters to administrators, tourists, suppliers, and managers, creating a seamless ecosystem for travel management.

 Key Features: